top of page

 Waipu Tartan_forWebsite.jpg

-Chiefs speech at 152nd Waipu Highland Games Opening
+Chiefs speech at 153rd Waipu Highland Games Opening

-Thanks again to our talented competitors in Dancing, Piping, Drumming and of course, the mighty Highland Heavyweight competitors.
 Thanks, must also go to the Judges who give of their time to adjudicate these events.
-Many of them travel considerable distances to be here and avail us of their talents.
+Many of them also travel considerable distances to be here and avail us of their talents.

 Events such as these rely on volunteers to set up, run the events and to pack up once the event is over.
 These wonderful, selfless people are at the heart of what you see and enjoy on the day.
-My thanks go to each and every one of them.
+My thanks go to every one of them.
 (If you would like to participate in the pack down on 2 January, see our secretary in the office on the day.
 It is a lot of work, made less by many hands, but it is also fun.)

 1417_20240101_DawnDutton.jpg